 You may or may not know this, but we (Rob and Chris) aren’t big skiers.
 In fact we avoid it, but there are loads of incredible people and adventurous parents that love to ski with their family.
-One of our 2TravelDads writing team, Rich, is all about skiing with the fam, especially teaching his young daughter to ski.
-Family skiing in Vail, Colorado is one of their favorite winter activities and Rich is here to share just how to do family skiing in Vail… with a toddler.
+One of our buddies, Rich (@SkiLikeaDad), is all about skiing with the fam, especially teaching his young daughter to ski.
+Family skiing in Vail, Colorado is one of their favorite winter activities and Rich is here to share just how to do family skiing in Vail… with a toddler or older.

 How to have an awesome family skiing vacation in Vail, CO